goFrendiAsgard/No-CMS/readme.md

 Acknowledgement
 ===============

-I would like to thank all the contributors to the Neo-CMS project and you, the Neo-CMS user.
+I would like to thank all the contributors to the No-CMS project and you, the No-CMS user.
 Here are some names of considerable contributors:

-* goFrendiAsgard <-- It's me, I am the one who make Neo-CMS based on CodeIgniter and some existing plug-ins.
+* goFrendiAsgard <-- It's me, I am the one who make No-CMS based on CodeIgniter and some existing plug-ins.
 * EllisLab <-- A company who make codeIgniter and make it available for free.
-  There is no Neo-CMS without codeIgniter
+  There is no No-CMS without codeIgniter
 * wiredesignz <-- He is the one who make HMVC plugin.
   The plug-in he made is known widely among CodeIgniter developer.
   It allowed me to make separation between modules